-Savory roasted garlic cashew cream cheese is a vegan treat.
+This Savory roasted garlic cashew cream cheese recipe is a vegan treat.
 Spreadable, savory, and perfect on a bagel, crackers or as a dip for carrots and celery.
-Add fresh herbs like parsley or chives for your own twist.
+Add fresh parsley or chives for herb and garlic cream cheese version the whole clan will love.

 We have been wanting to experiment with dairy-free and vegan cheese making.
 I first saw this vegan blue cheese recipe over on Full of Plants.
 This site has a few aged and smoked vegan cheeses that I just can’t wait to try.
-But our past dairy-free cheese making attempts did not fare well.
+But our past dairy-free cheesemaking attempts did not fare too well (recipes from a cookbook we had at home).
 Before trying again I thought I would try my hand with a basic cashew cheese that didn’t require aging.

 How to Make Roasted Garlic Cashew Cream Cheese

-Start by soak cashews in water for 12 hours.
+Step 1: Start by soaking cashews in water for 12 hours.
 This makes them soft and makes the blending easier.
 While the cashews are soaking you will need to roast the garlic if you haven’t already done so.
 Our roasted garlic post has all the details covered.

-After draining the cashews, place all the ingredients in your food processor.
+Step 2: After draining the cashews, place all the ingredients, minus any herbs, in your food processor.
 Pulse a few times to break up the cashews and garlic.
 Blend on high until smooth.
 Scrapping down the sides, as needed.
-Add additional water 1 tablespoon at a time, if needed, to gain a smooth lump free texture.
+Add additional water 1 tablespoon at a time, if needed, to gain a smooth lump-free texture.

-If you are using fresh herbs to jazz up your cream cheese stir them in by hand at the end.
-Putting fresh herbs in the food processor Season to taste with additional nutritional yeast.
+Step 3: If you are using fresh herbs to jazz up your cream cheese stir them in by hand at the end.
+Putting fresh herbs in the food processor will cause them to breakdown faster and the cheese to turn green.
+Season to taste with additional nutritional yeast.

 We ended making this recipe several times to get it just right.
 We were getting creative with vegan dishes to use up all the extra cream cheese.
 Some worked and some did not.
 Not at all.
 Here are a few of our favorites: